This article has been updated with additional resources. The original article was first published as part of our 25-year anniversary celebration.

 Lim’s former HandHero team members also benefited from the experience, she notes, a pattern documented in a VentureWell study that found that participants in early-stage ventures often “have developed greater skills that they can apply in intrapreneurial or other leadership roles,” regardless of their venture’s final outcome.
 One teammate, after finishing Stanford medical school, pursued a residency in plastic surgery, having seen the impact of that specialty in the HandHero trials.
 Another, an engineer, now works for a consumer technology startup in the San Francisco Bay Area, Lim notes, having received “the business perspective and holistic training around what it takes to launch a venture that one otherwise may not get from a Master’s in engineering.”

 In her current position, Lim feels she is indeed having that broader social impact she had once hoped for as a PhD neuroscience student, although “it’s very different from starting a medical device company or a summer camp.”
 In addition to leading business development and consulting work with clients across Asia, her central responsibility is helping develop a Western-style hospital in Guangzhou, China.
 “I’ve gotten to learn how to build a hospital and health system from the ground up,” she notes.
 “This opportunity—for innovation on a different scale—was what got my attention on the job posting.”

 Looking back, Lim now sees a theme to her personal journey: “The idea of getting people access to care that they wouldn’t otherwise have.
 Since VentureWell, and now in my role at UCLA Health, I’m trying to extend access to high-quality, patient-centered healthcare around the world.”

-Our new report, The Multidimensional Impact of Entrepreneurial Support Programs: Key Takeaways for Program Development and Evaluation, highlights the interrelated impact of entrepreneurship training on individuals, ventures, and ecosystems.
+Our report The Multidimensional Impact of Entrepreneurial Support Programs: Key Takeaways for Program Development and Evaluation highlights the interrelated impact of entrepreneurship training on individuals, ventures, and ecosystems.